-1.7 "Person

-- a.
+- 1.7 "Person". - a.
 A "natural person" is a human being. - b.
-For the purpose of Article XXVIII, Section 7, "person" shall mean any natural person. - 1.8 "Per year" means "per calendar year". - 1.9 "Public office" means any office voted for in this state at any election.
-"Public office" does not include the office of president or vice president of the United States, the office of senator or representative in the Congress of the United States, or any office in a political party. - 1.10 "Publicly announced an intention to seek election to public office or retention of a judicial office" means that a person has made a statement signifying an interest in the office by means of a speech, advertisement, or other communication reported or appearing in public media or in any place accessible to the public.
+For the purpose of Article XXVIII, Section 7, "person" shall mean any natural person. - 1.8 "Per year" means "per calendar year". - 1.9 "Political Committee" does not include a married couple. - 1.10 "Public office" means any office voted for in this state at any election.
+"Public office" does not include the office of president or vice president of the United States, the office of senator or representative in the Congress of the United States, or any office in a political party. - 1.11 "Publicly announced an intention to seek election to public office or retention of a judicial office" means that a person has made a statement signifying an interest in the office by means of a speech, advertisement, or other communication reported or appearing in public media or in any place accessible to the public.
 Such statement includes a stated intention to explore the possibility of seeking an office.
 The registration of a candidate committee shall also constitute a public announcement of an intention to seek election or retention.
-[Article XXVIII, Section 2 (2)] - 1.11 A registered agent or a committee or party treasurer for the purposes of Title 1, Article 45, shall be an individual or candidate designated to receive mailings and to address concerns and/or questions regarding the candidate committee, the political committee, the small donor committee, the issue committee, or the political party.
-[1-45-108(3)(b) and 1-45-109(4)(b)] - 1.12 "Signature", for purposes of any report filed electronically with the secretary of state, means the committee's identification number, and "signing", means the electronic transmission of the committee's identification number to the secretary of state with the report being filed.
+[Article XXVIII, Section 2 (2)] - 1.12 A registered agent or a committee or party treasurer for the purposes of Title 1, Article 45, shall be an individual or candidate designated to receive mailings and to address concerns and/or questions regarding the candidate committee, the political committee, the small donor committee, the issue committee, or the political party.
+[1-45-108(3)(b) and 1-45-109(4)(b)] - 1.13 "Signature", for purposes of any report filed electronically with the secretary of state, means the committee's identification number, and "signing", means the electronic transmission of the committee's identification number to the secretary of state with the report being filed. - 1.14 A "member", as used in Article XXVIII, Sections 2(5)(b), 2(8)(b)(IV), and 2(14)(a) only, is a person who: - a.
+Pays membership dues; and - b.
+At least annually gives the membership organization specific written permission to transfer dues to a political committee or small donor committee.